Missile defense ships are in short supply.

 The Pentagon's missile defense shields are a network of BMD-capable ships and shore-based installations.
 The first Aegis Ashore site, located in Romania, is set to go operational this year.
 In addition, the Navy is shifting four BMD destroyers to Rota, Spain, where they will routinely sail on four-month patrols.

 "For the ballistic missile defense need … what is the end state?"
-Greenert said in his March 24 interview.
+Greenert said in his March 24 interview. discussion with Navy Times.
 "We cannot see it there.
 As we move and build ashore, as we build more shore capability, what is going to become of the afloat capabilities?
 Just keep building?
 To what end?"

 With an "astounding" ashore capability, "why are we continuing to develop and evolve afloat options?"
 Greenert asked.
 "I do not have an answer for that.
 I do not see it as a sustainment."

 Ship and ashore missile radars and interceptors are expensive.
-Gortney said BMD is "on the wrong side of the cost curve," in an April 7 news briefing.
+Gortney in an April 7 news brief bluntly said BMD is "on the wrong side of the cost curve," in an April 7 news briefing.
 "We're shooting down not very expensive rockets with very expensive rockets, and we need to look at the entire kill chain … and try, through kinetic or non-kinetic means, and through deterrence, [to] keep them on the rail," he said.

-There are 33 BMD-capable ships split between the East and West Coasts, to include those that are or will soon be forward-deployed.
+In the meantime, the Navy looks to bridge many gaps by forward-basing ships and Aegis Ashore systems.
+There are 33 BMD-capable ships almost evenly split between the East and West Coasts, to include those that are or will soon be forward-deployed.

 The European Phased Adaptive Approach will see four ships homeported in Rota, Spain, by year's end.
 The destroyers Ross and Donald Cook arrived in Rota in fiscal 2014; Porter on March 27 departed Norfolk, Virginia, for Scotland to participate in Joint Warrior, a United Kingdom-led semi-annual multinational cooperative training exercise, before heading to Rota.
 The destroyer Carney will head to Spain from its home port of Mayport, Florida, before October.

 A 430-acre Aegis Ashore facility will be operational by year's end in Deveselu, Romania, and manned by about 200 U.S. service members, government civilians and support contractors.
 It will be armed with SM-3 IB interceptors.
-A second site planned for Poland, scheduled to become operational in 2018, will be armed with SM-3 IIA interceptors.
+A second site planned for will be in Poland, andscheduled to become operational in 2018, and will be armed with SM-3 IIA interceptors.

-In the Pacific theater, Benfold will later this year become the first of three destroyers — two from San Diego and one from Norfolk — to permanently relocate to Yokosuka, Japan.
+In the Pacific theater, Benfold will later this year become the first of three guided missile destroyers — two from San Diego and one from Norfolk — to make a permanently relocateion to Yokosuka, Japan.
 Barry will follow in early 2016 in a hull swap with Lassen, which is scheduled to homeport in Mayport, Florida.
 Milius will arrive in Japan in the summer of 2017.